Note:

 Our commitment to counter economic crime

-We have no appetite to conduct or facilitate economic crime in any form, including money laundering, terrorist financing, contravention of sanctions, bribery and corruption, internal and external fraud or tax evasion facilitation.
+We have no tolerance for facilitating or appearing to facilitate any form of economic crime and must operate to avoid breaching economic crime laws and/or regulations prescribed by our policies.
 We recognise the damaging impact that economic crime has on our customers, communities and wider society, and we understand that tackling economic crime is the right thing to do.
 We're committed to fulfilling our legal and regulatory obligations through the application of a risk-based approach to deter, detect, prevent and report economic crime.

 We expect compliance with economic crime laws and regulations that apply to our business and the transactions we undertake, whether by our employees, customers, supply chain, relevant third parties or associated persons.
 We are committed to conducting our activities with integrity, and honouring our regulatory, ethical and social responsibilities.
 This commitment is defined by our senior management and supported by the Board, which holds ultimate accountability for ensuring that we are compliant and operating within our risk appetite.

-Our economic crime framework includes policies and standards that apply to all business areas, employees, our supply chain and associated persons.
+Our economic crime framework includes a policy and standards that apply to all business areas, employees, our supply chain and associated persons.
 The policies and standards are informed by applicable laws, regulations, guidance and industry best practices.
-Minimum control requirements that facilitate risk-based, effective and efficient risk management are set in the key areas of anti-money laundering and counter-terrorist financing (AML/CTF), sanctions, fraud, and anti-bribery and corruption (ABC) (including anti-facilitation of tax evasion).
+Minimum control requirements that facilitate risk-based, effective and efficient risk management are set in the key areas of anti-money laundering and counter-terrorist financing (AML/CTF), proliferation financing, sanctions, internal theft and fraud, external fraud and anti-bribery and corruption (ABC) (including anti-facilitation of tax evasion).

 The requirements include, but are not limited to:

-• Initial and ongoing due diligence, risk assessment and screening applied to our business relationships, including employees, customers, third parties and associated parties
+• Initial and ongoing due diligence, risk assessment and screening applied to our business relationships, including employees, customers, third parties and its associated persons;

-• Enhanced due diligence controls where a relationship is deemed of a higher risk such as, but not limited to, higher risk countries or Politically Exposed Persons (PEPs)
+• Enhanced due diligence controls where a relationship presents a higher risk such as, but not limited to, higher risk countries or Politically Exposed Persons (PEPs);

-• Training requirements (including specialised training for certain business areas), in relation to money laundering, countering terrorist financing, bribery and corruption (including tax evasion), financial sanctions, fraud (internal and external), market abuse and insider dealing, conduct risk and whistleblowing
+• Training requirements (including specialised and role-based for certain business areas), in relation to money laundering, countering terrorist financing, bribery and corruption (including tax evasion), financial sanctions, fraud (internal and external), market abuse and insider dealing, conduct risk and whistleblowing;

-• Regular review of our Policies and supporting Minimum Control Standards to capture any changes in risk
+• Regular review of our Economic Crime Policy and supporting Minimum Control Standards to capture any changes in risk.

 We evaluate and monitor economic crime threats and risks and modify our controls in response to them, including investment in our economic crime management capabilities.